Mark-Assessment/M-Mutkovicova-M2-2/README.md

-# Milestone 2 Project - Memory Game
+# Milestone 2 Project - Big Bang Theory Trivia Quiz

-This project is designed to give people a little bit of entertainement while exercising their brain a little bit.
+This project is designed to give people a little bit of entertainement while exercising their brain a little bit on a favourite subject.

 ## Users

 The intended users for this are:
-1. New users just wanting to play a fun game.
+1. New users just playing a game.
     - Fun to play.
     - Easy to understand.
     - Quick and not time consuming.